 We understand the power of shared experiences.
 We ask participants to implement common tasks, lessons, or units with their students and bring back artifacts of practice for discussion, reflection, and further planning.

-Our professional development courses help ELA educators
+Our professional development workshops help ELA educators

 The IFL's English language arts (ELA) units engage students as sense-makers and problem-solvers as they read, think, write, and talk about complex texts.
 Tasks invite students to dig deeply into individual texts and work across two or more texts.
 Units can be flexibly integrated into existing curricula.